vifuture/learngit/readme.txt

 Git has mutable index called stage when ever you try
 Git tracks changes
-My stupid boss still prefers SVN
+My boss still prefers SVN
+Creating a new branch is quick.